OfficeDev/office-js-docs/reference/manifest/extensionpoint.md

 ### AppointmentAttendeeCommandSurface

 This extension point puts buttons on the ribbon for the form that's displayed to the attendee of the meeting.
+Applies to Outlook Add-ins.

 #### Child elements
 |  Element |  Description  |